 \subsection{Effect of Additional Regularization}

 In Subsection \ref{subsec:baselines}, we hypothesized that variational dropout helps reduce position-specific representation.
 Table \ref{tab:effect_of_vardrop} shows the outcome of replacing the standard dropout by this technique.
 First, variational dropout also improves zero-shot performance over the baseline, yet not as strongly as residual removal.
 On IWSLT and Europarl, there is no additive gain by combining both techniques.
 On PMIndia, however, combining our model and variational dropout is essential for achieving reasonable zero-shot performance, as shown by the increase from 2.4 to 14.3 points.
 Why is the picture different on PMIndia?
-We identify two potential reasons: 1) the low lexical overlap\footnote{We also tried mapping the 9 Indian languages into the Devanagari script, but got worse zero-shot performance than using the original scripts.} among the languages (8 different scripts in the 9 Indian languages); 2) the extreme low-resource condition (30K sentences per translation direction on average).
+We identify two potential reasons: 1) the low lexical overlap\footnote{We also tried mapping the 9 Indian languages into the Devanagari script, but got worse zero-shot performance compared to the current setup.} among the languages (8 different scripts in the 9 Indian languages); 2) the extreme low-resource condition (30K sentences per translation direction on average).

-To understand this phenomenon, we create an artificial setup based on IWSLT with 1) no lexical overlap by appending a language tag before each token; 2) extremely low-resource by taking a subset of 30K sentences per translation direction.
+To understand this phenomenon, we create an artificial setup based on IWSLT with 1) no lexical overlap by appending a language tag before each token; 2) extremely low resource by taking a subset of 30K sentences per translation direction.
 The scores in Table \ref{tab:iwslt_pmindia} show the increasing benefit of variational dropout given very low amount of training data and shared lexicon.
-These results can be interpreted through the lens of generalizable representations.
-With both low data and low lexical overlap, the model tends to represent its input in a highly language-specific way, thereby hurting zero-shot performance.
+We interpret this through the lens of generalizable representations: With low data amount or lexical overlap, the model tends to represent its input in a highly language-specific way, hence hurting zero-shot performance.